grapa-dev/grapa/maintainers/README.md

 # Maintainers & News

+**Note for contributors:**

+> For onboarding, project status, and maintainer documentation, see [`maintainers/README.md`](maintainers/README.md) and [`maintainers/DEVELOPMENT/CURRENT_STATUS.md`](maintainers/DEVELOPMENT/CURRENT_STATUS.md).

+**Project Status and Priorities**

+> **Always consult [`maintainers/DEVELOPMENT/CURRENT_STATUS.md`](DEVELOPMENT/CURRENT_STATUS.md) for the authoritative, up-to-date project status, priorities, and progress tracking.**
+> This file is the single source of truth for all ongoing work, TODOs, and development focus.
+All maintainers and contributors should review CURRENT_STATUS.md before starting new work or making major changes.

 This section is for Grapa maintainers and advanced contributors.
 It contains documentation and resources related to:

 - Building Grapa (C++ and Python) from source